memaxdocs

 Hubs

-A hub is a container for memories.
-Every memory belongs to exactly one hub.
-Hubs define the boundary for access control, search scope, and team collaboration.
+A hub is a workspace — every memory belongs to exactly one hub.
+Hubs define access scope: your personal hub is yours alone, team hubs are shared with invited members.

 Hub types